conveyal/analysis-ui/docs/edit-scenario.md

 are strung together, they represent a new state of the transport system in a region.
 This page describes the available modification types; each type also has an individual page describing the specifics of how to use it.

-After uploading a bundle and creating a project, you will arrive at the screen below, where you can create a scenario, which is a set of changes to a particular transportation network specified by choosing a bundle.
+After uploading a bundle and creating a project, you will arrive at the screen below, where you can create different scenarios that may represent

 <figure>
   <img src="../img/create-scenario.png" />
   <figcaption>Creating a new scenario</figcaption>
 </figure>

-A transport scenario is made up of many modifications, each of which represents a single operation on the transit network (for example adding a line, or adjusting the speed of an existing line).
+A transport scenario is made up of many modifications, each of which represents a single operation on the baseline transit network (for example adding a line, or adjusting the speed of an existing line).
 All modifications are listed in the left-hand bar.
 Each modification has an eye icon next to it, which controls whether it is currently displayed on the map.
 Clicking on the title of a modification will open it and allow you to edit it.
-To create a new modification of a particular type, click the "Create" button next to the name of that modification type.

 You can return to the Edit Scenario page by clicking on the pencil icon in the sidebar.